-Hampshire College OPRA offers a wide variety of martial arts classes geared toward all skill levels.
-Whether you want to strengthen your skills or try out a class for the first time, OPRA has the course for you.
+Hampshire College OPRA offers a variety of martial arts programming suited for all skill levels.
+Whether you've come to strengthen your skills in an art we provide or want to try something new, OPRA has the course for you.

-Kickboxing is for students of all fitness levels.
-You'll learn strikes, kicks, and total body movement, using the proper technique to align hands, wrists, feet, ankles, knees and hips to absorb impact from hitting and holding a punching bag.
+Students of all fitness levels will enjoy this exercise-based class of total body movement.
+Strikes and kicks will be examined using proper technique to align hands, wrists, feet, ankles, knees, and hips to absorb impact from hitting and holding a punching bag.
 No previous martial arts, fitness or kickboxing experience required.
 NOT A SELF-DEFENSE CLASS.

 Aikido is a modern manifestation of traditional Japanese martial arts (Budo), derived from a synthesis of body, sword, and staff arts.
 Its primary emphasis is defensive, utilizing techniques of neutralization through leverage, timing, balance, and joint control.
 There is no emphasis on strikes or kicks, as one is trained to blend and evade rather than conflict.
 Beginners will practice ukemi (falling), body movement, conditioning, and several basic techniques.
 NOT A SELF-DEFENSE CLASS.